streamlit/docs/content/deploy/community-cloud/deploy-your-app/_index.md

 # Prep and deploy your app on Community Cloud

-Streamlit Community Cloud lets you deploy your apps in just one click, and most apps will deploy in only a few minutes.
-If you don't have an app ready to deploy, fork or clone one from our <a href="https://streamlit.io/gallery" target="_blank">App gallery</a> — you can find apps for machine learning, data visualization, data exploration, A/B testing, and more.
+Streamlit Community Cloud lets you deploy your apps in just one click, and most apps will be deployed in only a few minutes.
+If you don't have an app ready to deploy, you can fork or clone one from our <a href="https://streamlit.io/gallery" target="_blank">App gallery</a>&mdash;you can find apps for machine learning, data visualization, data exploration, A/B testing, and more.
 You can also [Deploy an app from a template](/deploy/streamlit-community-cloud/get-started/deploy-from-a-template).
-Once you've deployed your app, check out how you can [Edit your app with GitHub Codespaces](/deploy/streamlit-community-cloud/manage-your-app/edit-your-app#edit-your-app-with-github-codespaces).
+After you've deployed your app, check out how you can [Edit your app with GitHub Codespaces](/deploy/streamlit-community-cloud/manage-your-app/edit-your-app#edit-your-app-with-github-codespaces).

 <Note>